sqlbunny/sqlbunny/CONTRIBUTING.md

 # Contributing

-Thanks for your interest in contributing to SQLBoiler!
+Thanks for your interest in contributing to sqlbunny!

 We have a very lightweight process and aim to keep it that way.
 Read the sections for the piece you're interested in and go from there.

-If you need quick communication we're usually on [Slack](https://sqlboiler.from-the.cloud).
+If you need quick communication we're usually on [Slack](https://sqlbunny.from-the.cloud).

 # New Code / Features